Lipschitz Continuous Algorithms for Covering Problems: Introduction

 Let us begin by recalling the standard LP-based algorithm for the minimum set cover problem.
 Given an instance $(U,\mathcal{F})$ of the minimum set cover problem and a weight vector $w \in \mathbb{R}_{\geq 0}^{\mathcal{F}}$, we consider the following LP relaxation:

-Let $x \in \mathbb{R}^{\mathcal{F}}$ be the solution to~\eqref{eq:lp-set-cover-intro}.
-Then for each $S \in \mathcal{F}$, we independently add it to the solution with probability $x_S$, repeating this process $O(\log n)$ times to ensure that the output solution becomes a set cover with a high probability, where $n = |U|$ is the number of elements.
+where $n = |U|$ is the number of elements.
+Let $\OPTLP$ denote the optimal value of LP~\eqref{eq:lp-set-cover-intro} and $x \in \mathbb{R}^{\mathcal{F}}$ be the corresponding solution.
+Then for each $S \in \mathcal{F}$, we independently add it to the solution with probability $x_S$, repeating this process $O(\log n)$ times to ensure that the output solution becomes a set cover with a high probability.
+Clearly, the expected total weight of the obtained set cover is $O(\OPTLP \cdot \log n)$.

 Now, we explain the modification required to make the algorithm above Lipschitz continuous.
 Suppose we have two weight vectors $w,w' \in \mathbb{R}_{\geq 0}^{\mathcal{F}}$ and their corresponding solutions to LP~\eqref{eq:lp-set-cover-intro} are denoted by $x$ and $x'$, respectively.
 To achieve Lipschitz continuity in the rounding part, we need to ensure that $\sum_{S \in \mathcal{F}}|w_S x_S - w'_S x'_S|$ is small.
 To accomplish this, we introduce two regularizers in the objective function: